Taki (card game)

-TAKI (טאקי) is a card game developed by Israeli game inventor Haim Shafir.
+TAKI (טאקי) is a card game developed by Israeli game producer Haim Shafir.
 The game is an advanced variant of Crazy Eights (which is played with regular deck of playing cards), played with a special card deck and extended game options.
-In its basic form it resembles UNO.
+In its basic form it resembles UNO which was published in the late 70's.
 It was introduced in 1983 by Shafir Games.
 The game cards were designed by Israeli artist Ari Ron.

 The word "Taki" is the Japanese word for waterfall, as playing the Taki card lets the player pile on cards of the same colour.

 Game overview

 Each player follows the preceding card, adding to the discard pile on the table, with a card of the same color or figure.
 Special cards may change the direction of play, skip a player's turn, make other players draw cards, change the color or allow a player to discard more than one card.
 The game includes 112 cards (2 identical sets of 56).
 The object of the game is to discard all the cards in your hand.